replicatedhq/replicated-field-labs/labs/lab18-helm-charts/README.md

 We are going to make two changes:
 * Map the `wordpressBlogName` field in the Values.yaml file to a user-configurable field in the App Manager UI.
-* Override the default port of 80 to 8080.
+* Override the default port of 80 to 30808 (Aand switch to using a NodePort instead of a LoadBalancer Service type).

 ### Copy the field name from the Values file